-Carl Bruce protects his clients and their innovations by creating intellectual property programs and patent portfolios and by strategically developing and managing their patent litigation matters.
-Mr. Bruce uses his chemical engineering and polymer composites background, combined with experience in a number of other technical fields, to build legal strategies that take into account the technological and business realities necessary to position his clients to be successful inside and outside of the courtroom.
+Carl uses his chemical engineering and polymer composites background, combined with experience in several other technical fields, to build legal strategies that take into account the technological and business realities necessary to position his clients to be successful inside and outside of the courtroom.

-Mr. Bruce’s technical experience includes experience in oil & gas, software and internet, electrical, petrochemical, and opto-electrical technologies.
-Prior to law school, he conducted research focusing on polymer composites as a Graduate Research Assistant at the University of Washington (Seattle) and zero-gel research at the University of New Mexico.
+Carl’s technical experience includes oil and gas, software and internet, electrical, petrochemical, and opto-electrical technologies.
+Prior to law school, he conducted research focusing on polymer composites as a graduate research assistant at the University of Washington (Seattle) and zero-gel research at the University of New Mexico.

-Mr. Bruce has led the teams and crafted the arguments and briefs and eliciting the facts that have resulted in, for example, 3 summary judgment wins in patent cases in the Eastern District of Texas, a district where it is notoriously difficult to obtain summary judgment.
-Mr. Bruce also led a team of Fish attorneys representing multiple clients and co-counsel for other co-defendants in developing the facts and strategy that resulted in a jury finding all asserted claims of four patents invalid, thus saving his clients an estimated $400 million in damages and royalties sought by the plaintiff.
+Carl has led teams that crafted arguments and briefs, and elicited facts resulting in three summary judgement wins in patent cases in the Eastern District of Texas, a U.S. District Court where it is notoriously difficult to obtain summary judgment.
+He also led a team of Fish attorneys representing multiple clients and co-counsel for other co-defendants in developing the facts and strategy that resulted in a jury finding all asserted claims of four patents invalid, thus saving the clients an estimated $400 million in damages and royalties sought by the plaintiff.

-Mr. Bruce has been a member of the IPO Asian Practice Committee since 2013.
-He has participated in two of the Committee’s Asia Fact Finding Trips, meeting with representatives of the Chinese State Intellectual Property Office, the National Development and Reform Commission (NDRC) AML Division, the Legal Affairs Office of the State Council (SCLAO), National People’s Congress Legislative Affairs Commission, and judges with the Supreme People’s Court and Beijing Intellectual Property Court.
-Mr. Bruce travels to China regularly to meet with existing and prospective clients.
+Carl has been a member of the IPO Asian Practice Committee since 2013.
+He has participated in three of the committee’s Asia fact finding trips to China and Japan, meeting with representatives of the Chinese State Intellectual Property Office, the National Development and Reform Commission AML Division, the Legal Affairs Office of the State Council, National People’s Congress Legislative Affairs Commission, judges with the Supreme People’s Court and Beijing Intellectual Property Court, the JPO, judges from the Japanese IP High Court, and the Japanese Patent Attorneys Association.
+Carl travels to China regularly to meet with existing and prospective clients.

-As a trusted advisor and partner, Mr. Bruce’s clients are located throughout the U.S., Europe, and Asia.
-Mr. Bruce strives to forge long-term relationships with clients so that together they can build innovative solutions that address both the overarching business goals and the legal realities.
-For example, Mr. Bruce has worked with Premier Reticles (now part of Tangent Theta Corporation) since it developed its first complete product – a rifle scope for the U.S. Marine Corps.
+As a trusted advisor and partner, Carl’s clients are located throughout the U.S., Europe, and Asia.
+He strives to forge long-term relationships with clients so that together they can build innovative solutions that address both the overarching business goals and the legal realities.
+For example, Carl has worked with Premier Reticles (now part of Tangent Theta Corp.) since it developed its first complete product – a rifle scope for the U.S. Marine Corps.

-From bet-the-company litigation to standard patent litigation to preparation of single patents or portfolios to protect key innovations, the bottom line for Mr. Bruce is to develop strategies and achieve results for clients that efficiently and effectively contribute to the business goals of each client.
+From bet-the-company litigation to standard patent litigation to preparation of single patents or portfolios to protect key innovations, the bottom line for Carl is to develop strategies and achieve results for clients that efficiently and effectively contribute to the business goals of each client.

-When not helping clients, Mr. Bruce enjoys spending time with his wife of 18 years and five children.
-Mr. Bruce was selected by his peers as a Super Lawyers Rising Star from 2011-2015.
+When not helping clients, Carl enjoys spending time with his wife of 23 years and their five children.

 CEATS, Inc. v.
 Orbitz Worldwide, Inc. (D. Nev.
 2014): Defended Orbitz in a patent infringement case related to online ticketing.
 Case settled.